Cold Press Vs Centrifuge Which One Suits Me?

 In this aspect, the winning blender par excellence is without a doubt the cold press blenders since with its internal operation the most optimal result is achieved.
 Thanks to the design of the slow-speed juice extractors, all the juice from the ingredients is achieved.
 Meanwhile, all the pulp is extracted and completely separated.

 On the other hand, centrifugal blenders also do a good job separating the pulp, but they cannot separate completely.
-That is, with a centrifuge blender you will notice traces of the blended foods.
+That is, with a you wil centrifuge blenderl notice traces of the blended foods.

 Another section to consider is the level of noise generated.
 If you are going to use it like me in the morning, if there are people sleeping the noise level is something to consider before buying a blender.
 Therefore, it deserves a comparative section between both models.